Handspring, Inc.: Visor and Visor Deluxe

-Handspring first introduced the Visor Solo, which was black and contained 2MB of onboard memory.
-The Visor Deluxe had the option of translucent colored models, and had 8MB of onboard memory.
+Handspring first introduced the Visor Solo, which was black and contained 2 MB of onboard memory.
+The Visor Deluxe had the option of translucent colored models, and had 8 MB of onboard memory.
 The Visor and Visor Deluxe used Palm OS 3.1H running on a Freescale DragonBall processor, a modified version of the OS from Palm that included an enhanced datebook, a city time graphical world clock, and an advanced calculator.
 Unlike the Palm Pilot, the Visor's IrDA port was placed on the side of the device to make room for the Springboard Expansion Slot.
 The Visor and Visor Deluxe weight is 5.4 oz.
-Their dimensions are 4.8" x 3.0" x 0.7".
+Their dimensions are 4.8 in × 3.0 in × 0.7 in.
 The display is 2.25 inches square with diagonal span of 3.0 inches.

 Visor Prism

 When Handspring released the Visor Prism, it was flashlight-bright and the first Palm OS handheld to have a 16-bit color display (65,536 colors); the contemporary model (IIIc) produced by Palm only had an 8-bit color display (256 colors).
 Like Palm's IIIc, Prism's color screen turned nearly pitch black in sunlight.
 Prism's cobalt-blue-only case (and cradle, which required an attached AC charger, as USB cables could not supply sufficient power at the time) was a departure for a PDA line known for a broad array of colored cases.
-Prism's power came from a rechargeable lithium ion battery, rather than two AAA batteries like previous Visors.
+Prism's power came from a rechargeable lithium-ion battery, rather than two AAA batteries like previous Visors.
 However, despite the shoehorn-like contoured back to support the rechargeable battery, it did have the Visor Springboard slot; the infrared port was again on the side.
 The Prism featured Palm OS 3.5.2H3, and weighed 6.9 oz.
-The dimensions were 4.8" × 3.0" × 0.8" with the display measuring the same as other Visors (2.25 inches square with diagonal span of 3.0 inches).
+The dimensions were 4.8 in × 3.0 in × 0.8 in with the display measuring the same as other Visors (2.25 inches square with diagonal span of 3.0 inches).
 The highest OS upgrade is OS 3.5.3.